neuralife/stochastic_code/README.md

 # stochastic_code
-Code to run simulations and analyze circuit encodes stimuli stochastically
+Code to run simulations showing how the circuit encodes stimuli stochastically and its implications for discrimination and learning.